zero24x/nlove/README.md

 I like trains) into a user pool and can issue a command to randomly contact one of the other users!

-It is command line based and simple to use.

 # Installation guide

 1) Install Java!